Washington’s schedule includes three prime-time games and matchups with Chiefs and Bucs

 For the past two decades, Washington has struggled on Monday nights.
 The team was on an eight-game losing streak on the first day of the workweek until last season, when the calendar was reshuffled because of coronavirus-related issues and Washington stunned a Pittsburgh team playing on short rest to end the Steelers’ undefeated season.
 Yet this game is at home.
 Since 1997, when the stadium opened, Washington is 2-17 on Monday night at FedEx Field.

-Washington’s final non-divisional opponent is the Las Vegas Raiders, in a road game on Sunday, Dec.
+Washington’s final non-division opponent is the Las Vegas Raiders, in a road game Sunday, Dec.
 5. It will be Rivera’s first game against Raiders Coach Jon Gruden.
 The two longtime coaches have never faced one another because Gruden retired in 2008, shortly before Rivera became a head coach with Carolina in 2011.

 The preseason schedule was released only in part Wednesday night.
-The league is transitioning from four preseason games to three after the switch to a 17-game regular season was finalized earlier this offseason.
+The league is transitioning from four preseason games to three after the switch to a 17-game regular season was finalized this offseason.
 Washington will play at New England on Thursday, Aug.
 12, and at home against Cincinnati and Baltimore, but the dates and times are not yet known.